Darth Plagueis: Revenge of the Sith

 Darth Plagueis is first mentioned in the 2005 prequel film Revenge of the Sith.
-While attending the opera, Palpatine, who is secretly the Sith Lord Darth Sidious, tells Anakin Skywalker about the tragedy of Darth Plagueis "The Wise".
-Palpatine explains that Plagueis had mastered the dark side of the Force to such an extent that he could prevent death and create life; powers which are unknown to the Jedi.
-Despite this, however, Plagueis was unable to prevent his own death at the hands of his apprentice (who was none other than Palpatine himself), and was murdered in his sleep.
+While attending the opera, Palpatine, who is secretly the Sith Lord Darth Sidious, tells Anakin Skywalker about "the tragedy of Darth Plagueis the Wise".
+Palpatine explains that Plagueis was so powerful and wise, he had mastered the dark side of the Force to such an extent that he could cheat death (mostly saving people he cared about from death) and create life; unnatural abilities which are unknown to the Jedi.
+Ironically, Plagueis was unable to prevent his own death at the hands of his apprentice (who was Palpatine himself), who killed him in his sleep.
 Later in the film, Palpatine, as Sidious, tempts Anakin to the dark side by promising to use its power to prevent Anakin's pregnant wife Padmé Amidala from dying, as Anakin had foreseen.

 The Rise of Skywalker novelization

 Darth Plagueis is mentioned in Rae Carson's novelization of the 2019 film The Rise of Skywalker.
 In the book, it is revealed that Palpatine had discovered Plagueis' "secret to immortality", using this knowledge to resurrect himself after his death in Return of the Jedi.
 The novel further explains that Plagueis had attempted to create a powerful connection with Palpatine known as a 'Force dyad', a concept mentioned in the film as occurring naturally between Rey and Ben Solo.
 Plagueis' inability to use his powers to save himself from death is also detailed in the novelization; Plagueis "had not acted fast enough in his own moment of death" to prevent Palpatine from killing him.